bkwon0402/bkwon0402.github.io/item/3ddata.md

 This meant that I tried to design interesting and provocative icons.
 In addition, in choosing a color scheme, I decided to go with purple, which I think keeps things more interesting, instead of choosing a safe option such as blue.

-I am also working on their website design, and here’s a landing page mockup I designed where you can find the branding assets.
+Here’s a landing page mockup I designed where you can find the branding assets.

 <img src="/images/branding (1).png" width="130%" style="margin-left:-110px">